S3-working-group/s3-practical-guide/src/enablers-of-co-creation/governance-facilitator.md

 * is (usually) selected by a group from among it members
 * familiarizes themselves with the governance backlog
 * often invites others to facilitate some agenda items
-* is familiar with the governance backlog

 ---

 ## Governance Facilitator (cont.)

-The governance facilitator familiarizes themselves with the following decision making formats:
+When using S3 for governance, the facilitator familiarizes themselves with the following patterns:

 * rounds
 * proposal forming